IRS Forms

 • You must report organizational actions that affect shareholders’ tax basis under IRC §6045B, and you must do it by the earlier of 45 days after the action or January 15 of the following year.

-• You may either file Form 8937 with the IRS and furnish statements to holders, or you may post the same information on a public website and keep it accessible for ten years.
+• You may either file Form 8937 with the IRS and furnish statements to holders, or you may post the same information on the issuer's own primary public website (third-party hosting, press-release wires, and IR services do not qualify) and keep it accessible for ten years.

 • If you cannot determine exact numbers in time, you may use reasonable assumptions, then you must file a corrected report within 45 days after you determine the final basis effects.